Featured Video Play Icon

 Spectacled Bear (Tremarctos Ornatus)

 Spectacled Bears may be any color ranging from black to brown or a reddish tint.
-The adult bear is estimated to be 150 to 180 cm and weigh 100 to 155 kg.
+The adult bear is estimated to be 150 to 180 cm and weighs 100 to 155 kg.
 The male is often larger and heavier than the female bear.
 Standing on all fours he’ll stand about 76 cm tall at the shoulder.

 Variety is the spice of life when it involves the Spectacled Bear’s diet.
 It will eat anything from vegetation, small animals including mice, rabbits and birds, orchid bulbs, leaves, and fruit.
-The fruit is by far its favorite food.
+Fruit is by far its favorite food.
 When the bear discovers a good supply, he’ll “set up camp” and hang out for several days to feast on the tasty treats.

 Spectacled Bear ( Tremarctos ornatus )